VirtoCommerce/vc-docker/linux/readme.md

 # VirtoCommerce Platform v3 Linux Container

-This is a multi-container Docker application, that allows you to quickly configure running Virto Commerce v3 on a Linux environment.
+This is a multi-container Docker application that allows you to quickly configure Virto Commerce v3 to run in a Linux and Windows environment.
 You can also use docker files to create your custom images (check issues section below before creating images).
+The steps described below use http as the protocol for accessing the platform; if it is necessary to use https, follow the steps in the [article.](https://www.virtocommerce.org/t/how-to-use-docker-virto-commerce-platform-v3-container-with-https/159)

-Build an image:
+Build image command:
 - `docker build -t virtocommerce/platform:v3 .`

 ## How to use these multi-container application

     1. Run the backend part:
         From the appropriate directory (./linux/) run `docker-compose up -d`, login to the backend http://localhost:8090 (login:admin, password: store) and wait for the VirtoCommerce modules to be installed, when finished press the `restart` button.
-If the backend container does not start automatically, use `docker ps -a` command to get the container id and `docker start containerIdFromPreviousCommand` command to start it.
+If the backend container does not restart automatically, use `docker ps -a` command to get the container id and `docker start containerIdFromPreviousCommand` command to start it.
 Wait for the backend to become up and make your choice for the `Choose sample data type` popup, choose samples installation to get the demo data to be installed.
 The last step for the backend installation is to change the `admin` password.
     2. The frontend part should be run locally and have a connection to the backend.
         Prerequisites for the frontend installation:
             - Install [Node.js v20](https://nodejs.org/en/download/) (**20.11.0** or later)
             - Enable [corepack](https://yarnpkg.com/corepack) *(run as administrator on Windows)*
-                ```bash
+                ```bash/powershell
                 corepack enable
                 ```
             - If you have installed `yarn` globally, uninstall it:
             - via `npm`
-                ```bash
+                ```bash/powershell
                 npm uninstall --global yarn
                 ```
             - or through your Operation System installation tools